SSLCHECKER/SSL_CHECKER/README.md

 # SSL CHECKER

-SSL CHECKER is a bash script that was created to assist identifying whether a certain domain is malicious or benign based on analysis of SSL certificate’s metadata with other checks.
-The script performs analysis on a single given domain or list of domains in a file.
+SSL CHECKER is a bash script that was created to assist identifying anomalies within certificates metadata, which would help spotting a malicious activity linked to a certain domain.
+The script performs analysis on a single given domain or list of domains stored in a file.
 It performs the following checks:

-- Analysis of domain’s SSL certificate metadata
+- Analysis of the domain’s SSL certificate metadata
-- Analysis of a domain using VirusTotal
+- Analysis of the domain using VirusTotal
-- Analysis of domain’s whois record
+- Analysis of the domain’s whois record
-- Analysis of domain’s SSL certificate fingerprint (SHA1)
+- Analysis of the domain’s SSL certificate fingerprint (SHA1)

 The script performs the following checks:
 - If the certificate is expired or not.
 - If the certificate has a very long or short age; for example, 10 years or 1 day.
+According to CA/Browser Forum, two years is the maximum validity period of new SSL certificates, starting on March 1, 2018.
-- If the certificate is a self-signed certificate or not.
+- If the certificate is a self-signed or not.
-- If the certificate “Issued to/ Subject” fields and domain name match or not.
+- If the certificate “Issued to” field and the checked or requested domain match or not.
 - If the domain is listed as part of the “Subject Alternative Domain Name” field or not.
 - If the domain whois record is “redacted” or “private”.
-- If the certificate fingerprint (SHA1) is listed in https://sslbl.abuse.ch/ database.
+- If the certificate’s fingerprint (SHA1) is listed in https://sslbl.abuse.ch/ database.

 My study showed that relying only on analysis of SSL certificate’s metadata with the absence of other data sources in real network traffic such as DNS and other logs, could introduce false positives.
+Also, detecting malicious activities of domains in encrypted channels is a challenging task.
+Therefore, other intelligence scanning tools can be added to enhance the detection.
+The open source tool VirusTotal was added to enhance the analysis of domains, however, it will not be used to blacklist the certificate if the domain is malicious.
+This was performed as some legitimate domains may be spotted by VirusTotal as malicious in previous activities, however, their SSL certificates are not malicious and can be shared by other legitimate domains.
-Therefore, the open source tool VirusTotal was added to enhance the analysis of domains, and other scanning tools will be added in the future.
-The tool is called “VirusTotal CLI”, which is an open source tool that can retrieve information about a file, URL, domain name, IP address, etc from the main source VirusTotal.
+To use VirusTotal, I used the project “VirusTotal CLI”, which is an open source tool that can retrieve information about a file, URL, domain name, IP address, etc from the main source VirusTotal.
 The tool can be found at https://github.com/VirusTotal/vt-cli page with installation steps.
 The tool has different releases for different platforms, which are available at https://github.com/VirusTotal/vt-cli/releases.

 - The folder includes a file of whitelisted domains that has top 45 most popular sites based on Alexa.com.
 This file can be updated to whitelist domains.
 These domains will go through the SSL certificate metadata check; however, they will not be checked by VirusTotal.
-The latter was performed as some legitimate domains may be spotted by VirusTotal as malicious in previous activities, then blacklisting their SSL fingerprints might produce wrong results if certificates are not malicious.

-- If the domain is malicious, and the script spotted anomilies within the certificate metadata, the certificate’s fingerprint (SHA1) will be added to a lookup file called “sha1_sslbl_unique.txt” for future checks.
+- If the domain is malicious, and the script spotted anomalies within the certificate’s metadata, the certificate’s fingerprint (SHA1) will be added to a lookup file called “sha1_sslbl_unique.txt” for future checks.
 The file contains the malicious domain, certificate’s fingerprint (SHA1) and the name of certificate’s issuer.

 - The sslbl.sh script downloads csv file of malicious SSL certificates identified by sslbl.abuse.ch database which is updated on the site every 5 minutes.
 You need to set a cron job for the script to run every 5 minutes as below: